Hafþór Júlíus Björnsson: Legacy

-During his ten-year international strongman career, Hafþór won all the major strongman competitions and titles that were available at that time, including World's Strongest Man, Arnold Strongman Classic, Europe's Strongest Man, Strongman Champions League, Giants Live, and World's Ultimate Strongman, and his thirty international wins rank him as the third most decorated strongman of all time.
+During his international strongman career, Hafþór won all the major strongman competitions and titles that were available at that time, including World's Strongest Man, Arnold Strongman Classic, Europe's Strongest Man, Strongman Champions League, Giants Live, and World's Ultimate Strongman, and his thirty two international wins rank him as the third most decorated strongman of all time.
 Even though he was noted primarily for his strength in the moving events during the initial years of his career (for example, medleys and loading races, keg-tossing, power stairs, vehicle pulls, and natural stones, which require good stamina and athleticism), Hafþór kept on improving and upscaled his brute strength, which helped him excel in static events, such as deadlifts, squats, log presses, axle presses, circus dumbbells, etc. This made him a well-rounded strongman by the year 2018.
 Experts consider the three years from that point onwards as the "highest peak performance" of any strongman in history, due to Hafþór's dominance and having no weaknesses at any event.
 During these three years, the only time Hafþór failed to win a competition was due to an injury, and apart from it, he remained unbeaten.
-Hafþór's international accolades and winning everything there is in the sport cemented his legacy as one of the greatest strongmen of all time, and due to numerous world records and feats involving brute strength and static lifts, many analysts and strongman experts regard Hafþór as "the strongest man to have ever walked the earth".
+Hafþór's international accolades and winning everything there is in the sport cemented his legacy as one of the greatest strongmen of all time, and due to breaking 129 world records in various static lifts and feats displaying brute strength, many analysts and strongman experts regard him as "the strongest man to have ever walked the earth".

 Boxing career

 On 2 May 2020, after breaking the Deadlift World Record, Hafþór challenged its previous record holder, Eddie Hall, to a boxing match.
 Despite having no boxing experience whatsoever, Hafþór learned the fundamentals of the sport and made commendable progress under the guidance of his coaches, Billy Nelson and Vilhjálmur Hernandez, and support from his two main sparring partners, Skúli Ármansson and Bill Hodgson.
 With a stricter diet that differed from his strongman days, Hafþór also transformed himself to suit the new sport, losing 64 kg in the process.
 He started training twice a day (up to five hours per day), with a weekly routine that was segmented into fourteen sessions.
 They consisted of six boxing training sessions, four strength training sessions (two each for upper and lower body), and four endurance training sessions.

 Hafþór's first exhibition match was against ex-WBO European light-heavyweight champion Steven Ward, in January 2021.
 For his second exhibition match, he faced the 2010 Commonwealth Games Heavyweight Gold Medalist, Simon Vallily, in May 2021.
 The two fights provided him his first real ring experience.
-On 18 September 2021, Hafþór faced Canadian professional arm-wrestler Devon Larratt in his first non-exhibition boxing match.
-Larratt volunteered for the fight when Eddie Hall withdrew, after sustaining a biceps tear during training.
+On 18 September 2021, Hafþór faced Canadian professional arm-wrestler Devon Larratt, who volunteered for the fight when Eddie Hall withdrew, after sustaining a biceps tear during training.
 Within the first round, the referee was forced to stop the fight, awarding Hafþór the win via TKO (technical knockout).